Skip to content

 $ python -m smally -r -P<N> <pathname>

-# to compress all png file in a directory
+# to compress all png and gif file in a directory

--r, recursively, it's a command line convention and normally you should use it when deal with a directory.
+-r, recursive, it's a command line convention and normally you should use it when deal with a directory.

 APIs